nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all persons : `listc`

-Shows a list of all contacts in the address book.
+Shows a list of all contacts in OutBook.

 Format: `listc`

 ### Deleting a person : `deletec`

-Deletes the specified person from the address book.
+Deletes the specified person from OutBook.

 Format: `deletec INDEX`